Shopify & E-commerce

 5G connectivity: Faster internet connections enable richer mobile experiences, such as high-definition product videos and real-time AR.
 This opens up new possibilities for LinkedIn marketing and B2B presentations.

-Blockchain payments: Cryptocurrencies and blockchain-based payments offer new opportunities for international trade.
+Blockchain payments: Cryptocurrencies and blockchain-based payments offer new possibilities for international trade.

 Social commerce

-Platforms like Instagram and TikTok are becoming increasingly important as sales channels.
+Platforms such as Instagram and TikTok are becoming increasingly important as sales channels.
 Social commerce is expected to grow to $8.5 trillion by 2030.
-This is part of the broader trend towards AI agents in autonomous marketing.
+This forms part of the broader trend towards AI agents in autonomous marketing.

 — Stacy Martinet, VP Digital Commerce at Adobe